Economics

 ECONOMICS 201—INTERMEDIATE MICROECONOMICS (SS)

 Fall, Spring.
 Credit, four hours.
-Prerequisites: Economics 101, Economics 112, and Mathematics 111 or permission of instructor.
+Prerequisites: Economics 101, Economics 112, and Mathematics 111.
 Contemporary theory that positions itself between beginning principles and work in theory at the graduate level, primarily treating economic theory as it relates to consumers, business enterprises, and factor markets.

 ECONOMICS 212—INTERMEDIATE MACROECONOMICS (SS)

 Fall.
 Credit, three hours.
-Prerequisites: Economics 101, Economics 112, or permission of instructor.
+Prerequisites: Economics 101, Economics 112, and Mathematics 111.
 The economy as a whole; factors that determine overall employment levels, national income, and national output; economic fluctuation; macro monetary theory; the general price level; the rate of economic growth; and international income relationships.

 Spring.
 Credit, four hours.
 Prerequisites: Economics 101 and Mathematics 111.
 (Economics 101 gives basic preparation in terms of economic concepts and Mathematics 111 provides tools for better understanding of probability distributions.)
 This course will examine methods of collection, presentation, and analysis of economic data.
 Measures of central tendency and dispersion, probability, estimation, and hypothesis testing will be at the center of discussions of how economists analyze research problems.